intel/wayland-tracker/README.md

     sudo apt-get install cabal-install ghc build-essentials

-Then, in the source repository update the cabal package database:
+Then, in the source directory update the cabal package database:

     cabal update